RagnarTheGreat/Serenity-Share/README.md

 1. Download the files to your web server
 2. Edit `config.php` with your domain and settings
+3. Generate a password hash using `yourdomain/hash_password.php`
+4. Update the admin password in `config.php` with the generated hash
-3. Access `/admin.php` to manage your files
+5. Access `/admin.php` to manage your files
-4. Import `EDIT_BEFORE_LOADING.sxcu` into ShareX
+6. Import `EDIT_BEFORE_LOADING.sxcu` into ShareX
-5. Start uploading!
+7. Start uploading!

 ## Requirements